johno/pixyll/_posts/2022-02-20-what_does_llc_mean.md

 The Articles of Organization identify your LLC’s focus and general structure.
 This document doesn’t require full Member approval because it is the LLC itself.

-The Operating Agreement is a sort of contract outlining how your business is structured and how finances are managed.
+The Operation Agreement is a sort of contract outlining how your business is structured and how finances are managed.
 It covers your LLC’s more specific details and procedures.

-The Operating Agreement requires approval from All Members because it deals with how and when members are paid among other specifics.
+The Operation Agreement requires approval from All Members because it deals with how and when members are paid among other specifics.

-You must submit Articles of Organization, but an Operating Agreement is optional (for most states).
+You must submit Articles of Organization, but an Operation Agreement is optional (for most states).

-Whether or not you write out an explicit operating agreement, you do need a plan of action.
-It is through following this plan, and the relevant government regulations that you receive the available liability protections.
+Whether or not you write out an explicit Operation Agreement, you do need a plan of action.
+It is through following this plan, and the relevant government regulations that you receive the complete liability protections offered by LLCs.

 ## LLC Voting Rights